History of the Plunge

 The members of the Lewes Polar Bears Club, headed by Dave ‘Da Bear’ Frederick, have taken the plunge since 1982.
 The club plunges five times each year at Cape Henlopen State Park on the first Sunday of the month from November through March – except January, when they plunge on New Year’s Day.

 Special Olympics Delaware approached the Lewes Polar Bears Club in 1991 with the proposition of designating one of their plunges to benefit Special Olympics.
 The Club agreed to February, and the 1992 February Plunge was dedicated to Special Olympics Delaware.
-It was the beginning of what has become one of the most significant and successful fundraisers in the state of Delaware. (year-by-year money raised)
+It was the beginning of what has become one of the most significant and successful fundraisers in the state of Delaware.

 At the inaugural event, 78 people took the plunge at Cape Henlopen State Park and raised $7,000.

-Zero-degree temperatures and wind chills of -25 degrees greet 339 bears.
+Zero-degree temperatures and wind chills of -25 degrees greet 339 Bears.

 3,325 Bears celebrate the 25th anniversary of the Plunge by raising more than $780,000, bringing the 24-year total to more than $8.3 million.